 Have you tried using the Canon 5D Mark III Scene Intelligent Mode?
-I decided to finally test it on a recent hike through Marsh Creek Lake Park recently.
+It's an ingenious automatic camera setting that is available on your 5D Mark III.
+I had never used it until I decided to finally test it on a recent hike through Marsh Creek Lake Park in Southeastern Pennsylvania recently.

-As dumb as it sounds, I've had my Canon 5d Mark III for over 6 months and never used either the Scene Intelligent mode or the Program AE mode.
+As dumb as it sounds, I've had my Canon 5d Mark III for over 6 months and never used either this Scene Intelligent mode.
+As it turned out, it did a great job in the scenes it was presented to capture.

 One of the cool features: You can look at the LCD screen to confirm the focus points when the Scene Intelligent Mode was used.
 See the photo below.